kiskander/LC-hcloud-proposal/README.md

 ## Challenge
 Cisco's Hybrid Cloud is about enabling Cisco customers to created extraordinary experiences by fusing the best of cloud and on-premises.

 DevOps Engineers working on defining and deploying Cisco's Hybrid Cloud solution are faced with needing to know specialized information.
 DevOps consists of a multitude of personas: Developers who's focus is application planning, design and deployment.
-Site Reliability Engineers who's tasked with efficiently manage systems, solve problems, and automate operations that caters for developer's needs and Operation teams who architect and build infrastructer to allow for it all.
+Site Reliability Engineers who's tasked with efficiently manage systems, solve problems, and automate operations that caters for developer's needs and Operation teams who architect and build infrastructure to allow for it all.

 With the on going need for DevOps Engineers in the market, our customers need the ability to learn and understand Cisco's product offering that pertains to our Hybrid Cloud story.
 The current issue we are facing is the learning content is tailors to a specific persona and focused on single Cisco product.
 There is no course around the entire use case to answer questions like "How does Hashicorp Terraform work and why do i care for it from a Cisco Perspective?" or "why should I care about Kubernetes?"